The Things We Remember

 Forgetting other things

 I forget a lot nowadays.
 I couldn't remember where a store is the other day.
 We'd been to that store a thousand times.
 It has me a little worried, but then again it doesn't.
 The ironic thing is, while I am forgetting some things, so many memories of my past have been resurfacing the past couple of years.
 I'm in Southern California, meaning we don't get a lot of rain.
 A couple of weeks ago, though, we had a ton of rain.
-And for some reason, while slowly peddling on my stationary bike, I remembered a very specific rainy day in December in 2008.
-I drove cross town to buy a small silver plated telephone for a Christmas gift for a woman I had a huge crush on.
+And for some reason, while slowly peddling on my stationary bike, I remembered a very specific rainy day in December in 2000.
+I drove across town to buy a small silver plated telephone for a Christmas gift for a woman I had a huge crush on.
+I even remember what I was listening to on the radio.
 What happened after that is a whole other story.

 Remembering other incidents